Harika-SVL/Git/notes.md

 ![Alt text](shots/146.PNG)

-* RAM when pushesh will fail, so ram decides to pull using rebase
+* RAM when pushes will fail, so ram decides to pull using rebase

 ![Alt text](shots/147.PNG)